aldajo92/UNAL_ComputerVision2021/README.md

 ## How to run and play with the project? ##

 This project is wrapped on a Docker container to run a jupyter-lab environment.
-Make sure that you have docker installed in your machine, then execute the [`build`](./docker_scripts/build) script once to create the container and [`run`](./docker_scripts/run) always:
+Make sure that you have docker installed in your machine.
+Open the OS Terminal and then execute the [`build`](./docker_scripts/build) script once to create the container and [`run`](./docker_scripts/run) always:

 ```
 $ # build to create the container (just need to be executed only once)